umich-hist-399/campus-histories/essays/social-training.md

 It should be noted that many female students also took up residence with local Ann Arbor families during their time of study.

 {% include figure.html class="img-center" width="33%" src="/images/boarding-house-female-resident.jpg" caption="A female University student at a boarding house.
-Image courtesy of The Bentley Library %}
+Image courtesy of The Bentley Library" %}

 ## Beginnings of University-sponsored dormitories for women